JanJeronimus/ChatGPTtrainer/README.md

 The tool splits information in digestable parts of around 4000 characters in separate files in the 4ChatGTP directory.
 To feed this information you need to:
 1) Copy this from GitHub to your computer.
-2) Empty the 4ChatGTP/ directory  (files with info for ChatGTP will be placed in this directory.
+2) Empty the 4ChatGTP/ directory  (files with info for ChatGTP will be placed in this directory).
+		(Optional delete items in the tmp directory )
 3) Copy the data in a subdirectory of subject/<yoursubject>/    -  Create this directory for your own subject.
 																	In this github are available
 																			subject/template/	Empty template for <yoursunject>